-To allow applications to check whether their writes have been flushed from the cache to NVRAM, we propose light-weight hardware changes.
-The CPU is augmented with a set of counters, where each counter keeps track of how many cache lines belonging to one logical update group are still in cache.
-To create a new update group, the application calls a special sgroup instruction, which tells the CPU to choose a free counter for the new group.3 The application can then use stores to write to NVRAM, and these stores are considered part of the new update group.4
+To allow applications to check whether their writes have been flushed from cache to NVRAM, we propose light-weight hardware changes: The CPU caches are augmented with a set of counters, where each counter keeps track of how many cache lines dirtied during one atomic logical update have yet to be written back to NVRAM.
+An application marks the beginning of a logical update group by calling a special sgroup instruction, which tells the CPU to (1) choose a free counter, and (2) increment that counter whenever subsequent store instructions dirty new cache lines (an sgroup instruction must therefore also order stores to memory, just like the x86 sfence instruction).
+The high-level functionality of cache line counters is illustrated in Figure 3.

-A counter is incremented when a store dirties a cache line, and decremented when a cache line tagged with its ID is cleaned (either by normal write back during cache line replacement, or as a result of a clflush call).
-A store to a cache line tagged with the ID of a counter other than the current counter will not modify any counter values.
-Note that this behavior is appropriate for those situations where groups of updates must be ordered (i.e., a group is only committed after all previous groups have been committed).
-Minor operating system modifications are required to save and restore the register containing the current counter ID when a thread is preempted and scheduled for execution, respectively.
-A second call to sgroup ends the update group.
+A counter is incremented automatically when a store dirties a cache line, and decremented when a cache line tagged with its ID is cleaned (either by normal write-back during cache line replacement, or as a result of a clflush call).
+A store to a cache line tagged with the ID of a counter other than the current counter will not modify any counter values-this behavior is consistent with the common situations where groups of updates must be ordered (i.e., a group is only committed after all previous groups have been committed).
+Minor operating system modifications are required to save and restore the register containing the current counter ID when a thread is preempted and re-scheduled for execution, respectively.
+A subsequent sgroup call ends the current update group.

-The application can retrieve the counter ID from a CPU register and use an scheck instruction to read the value of the counter.
-If scheck returns a counter value of zero, that counter is marked as free.
+Applications retrieve the counter ID from a CPU register and store it for later use with the scheck instruction, to poll the value of the counter.
+When scheck returns a counter value of zero, the corresponding logical update group can be considered safe in NVRAM, and the counter is internally marked as free.